Information on requirements for manufacturers and importers of vaping products.

 Manufacturers and importers (and specialist vape retailers) must keep sales records and provide annual reports and returns to the Vaping Regulatory Authority.
 The reports and returns will be due with the Authority by 31 January each year for the previous calendar year.

-Detailed annual reporting requirements, including confirmation of the first period for which reporting is required, will be set in regulations under the Smokefree Environments and Regulated Products Act 1990.
-Public consultation on the regulations is running until 5.00pm on 15 March 2021.
-View the online consultation.
+Detailed annual reporting requirements, including confirmation of the first period for which reporting is required, are set out in the regulations.